The three phases of quantum annealing: fast, slow, and very slow

 As before, $\phi$ is the dynamic phase, which we can write as $\phi(\tau)=- \tau \int_{\lambda_i}^{\lambda_f} E(\lambda) d\lambda$.
 Note that the dynamic phase governs the overall oscillatory behavior, which we will ``average out'' in the following analysis.
 Finally, APT is expected to apply if condition~\eqref{eq:APTValidityCondition} is met throughout the entire process.
 In the present case, this translates to $J^2 \tau/\Delta \gg 1$.

-In Figs.~\ref{fig:LZPlot} we compare the LZF~\eqref{eq:LZFormula}, with the result of APT~\eqref{eq:LZ_APTTransitionProbability_Linear}, and the numerically exact solution (from standard fourth order Runge-Kutta).
-On the $x$-axis, we have $J^2\tau/\Delta$, which allows to unambiguously identify the range of validity of the approximate methods.
+In Fig.~\ref{fig:LZPlot} we compare the LZF~\eqref{eq:LZFormula} with the result of APT~\eqref{eq:LZ_APTTransitionProbability_Linear} and the numerically exact solution (from standard fourth-order Runge-Kutta).
+On the $x$ axis, we have $J^2\tau/\Delta$, which allows us to unambiguously identify the range of validity of the approximate methods.
 For ease of representation, the prediction from APT is ``phase averaged'' to remove the dynamical oscillations alluded to above.
-Note, that this fact is depicted in Fig.~\ref{fig:LZ_APTOscillations} for a small interval in $\tau$.
+Note that this fact is depicted in Fig.~\ref{fig:LZ_APTOscillations} for a small interval in $\tau$.

-For $J^2\tau/\Delta < 1$, we observe striking agreement between the LZF formula~\eqref{eq:LZFormula} and the exact solution, despite the fact that the LZF should not be applicable directly.
+For $J^2\tau/\Delta < 1$, we observe striking agreement between the LZF formula~\eqref{eq:LZFormula} and the exact solution.
 This fact was elucidated in Ref.~\cite{Vitanov1996}.
-In this work, the authors consider finite-time driving of the LZ Hamiltonian~\eqref{eq:LZHamiltonian}, such that the initial and final eigenvalues diverge in the limit $\tau \to \infty$.
+In that work, the authors considered finite-time driving of the LZ Hamiltonian~\eqref{eq:LZHamiltonian}, such that the initial and final eigenvalues diverge in the limit $\tau \to \infty$.
 Our present situation can be mapped exactly to the dynamics considered in Ref.~\cite{Vitanov1996}, provided

-Equation~\eqref{eq:LZStrongCouplingValidity} consists of two, independently positive terms.
+Equation~\eqref{eq:LZStrongCouplingValidity} consists of two independently positive terms.
 Hence, only one of the terms needs to be large for Eq.~\eqref{eq:LZStrongCouplingValidity} to hold.
 In our case, we have $J^2\tau/\Delta \gg 1$ for APT to apply.
-In the opposite limit, i.e, if $J^2\tau/\Delta$ is small, Eq.~\eqref{eq:LZStrongCouplingValidity} is governed by $\Delta/J \gg 1$.
+In the opposite limit, i.e., if $J^2\tau/\Delta$ is small, Eq.~\eqref{eq:LZStrongCouplingValidity} is governed by $\Delta/J \gg 1$.
 In this limit, Ref.~\cite{Vitanov1996} demonstrated that (at least in leading order) the LZF is, in fact, a good approximation of the exact solution.
 Further analysis of the validity of the LZF in finite time, including a nonanalytic APT approach, is given in Ref. \cite{DeGrandi2010}.

-Our new insight is that for slow enough processes, the range of validity of the LZF formula~\eqref{eq:LZFormula} crosses over to APT~\eqref{eq:LZ_APTTransitionProbability_Linear}.
+We can conclude that, for slow enough processes, the range of validity of the LZF formula~\eqref{eq:LZFormula} crosses over to APT~\eqref{eq:LZ_APTTransitionProbability_Linear}.
 The crossover point $\tau_c$ is determined by

 with a $\tau$-independent phase $\phi$.
 The exact solution of Eq.~\eqref{eq:LZCrossoverTimeDefinition} can be written as a function of Lambert's function $W_{-1}$~\cite{Lambert1996}.
 For $\Delta/J \gg 1$, the asymptotic expression for $\tau_c$ becomes